guypaul2/Studies-RVSI-ProjectNavigation/README.md

-# ProjectNavigation
+# Studies : ProjectNavigation
+Projet conducted during my master of virtual reality in Paris-Saclay.
+Leading this project with a group of 4 students.
+The objective of the project was to develop our first application in Virtual Reality using Unity.
-VR navigation projet about ecological matter in everyday life.
+We decided to create a small scenario about the ecological matter in everyday life.